phenolophthaleinum/phastDNA/README.md

 pip install -r requirements.txt
 ```

-4. *Optional*: build fastDNA from source
+4. *Optional*: build [fastDNA](https://github.com/rmenegaux/fastDNA) from source

 > **Note**
 > If included binaries does not work, this step will be **required**.

+> **Warning**
+> Only included source of fastDNA is compatible with phastDNA.
+If you would like to introduce any changes, use the included code, not from the fastDNA repository.

 [View fastDNA README](fastDNA/README.md#requirements)